ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 We then had a slow walk down, with time to take in the spectacular sunset.

-On the way to the autobus stop, we stopped at a busy café for the famous torta inglesa, which was as described above, and delicious.
+On our way to the autobus stop, we stopped at a busy café for the famous torta inglesa, which, as described above, was delicious.

-We were looking to travel from Sevilla to Carmona, there and back, by bus but because of the wrong information from the hotel we had to get a cab there (€60).
-The bus on the return was €2.90 and took around the same time, 40 minutes.
+We were looking to travel by bus from Sevilla to Carmona, there and back, but because the Hotel provided incorrect information, we had to get a cab (€60).
+The bus on the return was €2.90 and took about 40 minutes.

 Here is a bus timetable for future reference!

-Carmona is a great place for history buffs and if not, there are plenty of places to eat and drink.
+Carmona is an excellent place for history buffs; if not, there are plenty of places to eat and drink.

 You can follow us on -